antoniofull/thexpatmagazine.com/src/pages/blog/2014-11-16-27-reasons-barcelona-best-city-world.md

 My favorite place! _**Place Reial**_ is a small, incredible vibrant square just off Las Ramblas.
 In a very small place there are plenty of bars and locals, live music and so much more!

-_**Pro Tip**_ : Don&#8217;t drink beer at the bars as they are very expensive, buy one in the street for 1 euro and sit down near the fountain.
+_**Pro Tip**_ : Don't drink beer at the bars as they are very expensive, buy one in the street for 1 euro and sit down near the fountain.
 Then enjoy the atmosphere.

 ## 22 &#8211; The **Gothic Quarter**